A Training-Free Style-aligned Image Generation with Scale-wise Autoregressive Model: Introduction

 In addition, we identify that the mid-stage of the coarse-to-fine generation process plays a critical role in determining object placement and the overall visual style of the scene.
 To guide these aspects, we propose \textit{pivotal feature interpolation}, which smoothly interpolates features during the mid-stage to enforce consistent object positioning and a coherent visual style between images.
 Finally, to further enhance style consistency throughout the entire generation process, we introduce \textit{dynamic style injection}.
 This technique employs a schedule function to gradually control the interpolation of self-attention values, striking a balance between maintaining style consistency and preserving each image’s distinct details and content.
 By integrating these three components, our approach achieves effective style alignment across images while preserving the high generation quality of the original autoregressive model, all without requiring additional training, as shown in \figref{fig:analys_infer}.

-In summary, our primary contributions include: \begin{itemize} \item To the best of our knowledge, this is the first work to propose \textit{a training-free style-aligned image generation} based on an autoregressive model, achieving over 6$\times$ faster inference along with the best style alignment performance. \item We introduce \textit{initial feature replacement} and \textit{pivotal feature interpolation} to ensure consistent RGB statistics and object placement across generated images. \item We present \textit{dynamic style injection}, which enhances style consistency while preserving content fidelity. \end{itemize}
+In summary, our primary contributions include: \begin{itemize} \item We conduct a comprehensive analysis of the scale-wise autoregressive model, revealing the distinct roles of each generation step. \item Based on our analysis, we introduce three simple yet effective techniques—\textit{initial feature replacement}, \textit{pivotal feature interpolation}, and \textit{dynamic style injection}—to enhance style consistency while preserving content fidelity. \item To the best of our knowledge, this is the first work to propose \textit{a training-free style-aligned image generation} based on an autoregressive model, achieving at least 6$\times$ faster inference along with the best style alignment performance. \end{itemize}